r-keenan/dotnet-books-pubsub/README.md

 ### Add appsettings.Development.json file

+#### Books.API

 In the root of the Books.API project, you will need to create your own `appsettings.Development.json` file with a connection string like below.
 To get the connection string for your Postgres database, you must run .Net Aspire and then click on Resources => postgres container => View in the .Net Aspire Dashboard.
 In the window below the resources table, you will be able to get your connection string info.
+You will need Docker Desktop set up on your machine and running to run this solution.

 In the root of the Books.API project, run the following command.